 If you earn your cosmetologist license in Florida, you can legally work as a hair designer in this state.
 To qualify for your license, you will first have to complete a training program that includes at least 1,200 clock hours.
 You will also benefit from makeup and nail tech training in these types of programs.
 Once you earn your license, you will need to put the renewal date on the calendar and save for your renewal fee.
 Currently, Florida requires license renewals every two years, with a fee that is currently $55.

 The job outlook for Florida cosmetologists is pretty similar to the national job outlook.
-In the decade spanning 2010 to 2020, O*Net expects job openings for cosmetologists to increase by 12%.
-As a result, there may be over 1,200 new cosmetology job openings in Florida each year (O*Net, 2010).
+In the decade spanning 2016 to 2026, O*Net expects job openings for cosmetologists to increase by 17%.
 If you become well-known for a specific type or style of hair design, you may enjoy a better job outlook!
 In addition, salaries in Florida are in line with the national average.
-O*Net reports that the average salary for a Florida hair designer is $22,700 per year, with most cosmetologists earning between $17,200 and $41,200 per year.
+O*Net reports that the average salary for a Florida hair designer is $24,640 per year.
 The Florida Board of Cosmetology is responsible for the licensure of hair designers and other cosmetology professionals.
 Here, you can learn more about licensure requirements and expectations.
 Keeping your license in good standing with the Board of Cosmetology can keep you from losing out on income and possible job opportunities.

 After you complete your education, you can get started in your hair design career!
 You could work in several different settings.
 Hair designers may work on a freelance basis, work for a salon, or even work on film or television sets.
 The majority of hair designers are employed by salons.
 People need beautiful hair at all times of the day, so don't look for a traditional 9-to-5 job in this field!
 You might work evenings, and weekends are almost guaranteed.
 Hair design specialists are often in highest demand on the weekends, when people are going to special events or enjoying the only free time they have all week.
 Kelly Berry, the director of a Florida cosmetology school, told the Palm Beach Post what it takes to be a successful hair designer.
 She says that you need to be "a giving people person."
 In addition, she says that you should have an inherent desire to make people feel good about themselves and their appearance.
 Berry notes that you must be creative and flexible in a hair design position.
 Even if you enjoy working with one type of hair style over another, it's not about your preferences.
 Instead, you need to be able to listen to clients, find out about their habits and wants, and tailor a hairstyle to their lifestyle.
 If you can listen to customers and style accordingly, you could become a great hair designer!